 Set up authentication with tokens

 Authentication tokens, also known as JSON Web Tokens (JWT), are a method for authenticating Splunk platform users into the Splunk platform.
 Tokens let you provide access to environments without having to provide the standard types of credentials.
 Instead of providing a username and password, you provide the token.
-As a Splunk platform user, you can use tokens to make calls to Representational State Transfer (REST) endpoints on Splunk platform instances.
+As a Splunk platform user, you can use tokens to make calls to Representational State Transfer (REST) endpoints and use the Splunk CLI on Splunk Enterprise instances.
 Tokens are credentials, so you must closely guard them, and not share them with anyone who does not explicitly need access to Splunk platform services.

 As a Splunk platform administrator, you can control a number of authentication token properties:

 - Who owns the token.
 A token is associated with a username on the instance

 - Token audience.
 A label that indicates the token's purpose